-The link below is an interactive spreadsheet which can be used to compare agricultural production between Local Government Areas and a Statistical Division (SD) or NSW.
+The links below are previous census value of agricultural production to a Local Government Areas level.
 These values are represented as a dollar value and as a percentage and are presented in both a table and a graph format.

 Data from the 2006 and 2011 census is captured within this spreadsheet.

 Data from the 2001 and 2006 census is captured within this spreadsheet.

 The spreadsheet also includes some summary data of the number of stock, hectares of produce, area of holdings and number of people employed in the agriculture industry.
 This can be useful when determining socio-economic trends for a particular area.

 All endeavours have been made to tally ABS Statistical Data tables however there may be small anomalies which do not completely reconcile with ABS totals.